Military “National Security” Cases, Military Cases Involving Classified Information, and Military Security Clearance Cases – Military Defense Lawyer

 Not only can these cases be very complicated, they are often very serious and can have devastating legal, professional, personal and family consequences for the accused military member.
 An experienced and aggressive defense attorney is absolutely vital in these military cases.

-Some of the military court-martial cases defended by attorney Richard V. Stevens that have involved national security issues and/or classified information have included:
+Some of the military court-martial cases defended by military defense attorney Richard V. Stevens that have involved national security issues and/or classified information have included:

 - A court-martial involving elite Special Operations units that cannot be named.
 This case involved battling the government (MRE 505) with classified filings in closed motion hearings to obtain the classified information, dealing with security managers and offices, dealing with other government agencies that cannot be named who “owned” some of the classified information, preparing for trial in a SCIF after successfully compelling the classified information, defending a trial that had open sessions and closed/classified sessions and having to seamlessly transition from speaking freely about classified information in the closed SCIF trial sessions to speaking in careful terms that protected the identities of classified military units, government agencies, witnesses, and events.
 Ultimately, the client, who was facing a maximum punishment of more than five decades in prison if convicted, was acquitted of all charges.

 - A court-martial involving classified nuclear security information and government agencies, witnesses and technology that cannot be named.
 This case involved battling the government (MRE 505) over what information could be disclosed or used in the case, dealing with security managers and offices, dealing with other government agencies that cannot be named who “owned” some of the classified information, and dealing with government agencies, witnesses and information that the government refused to disclose, despite their centrality to the case.
+The government claimed the national nuclear codes had to be changed because of this case.
 Ultimately, after the Article 32 hearing, the court-martial case was dropped, in favor of administrative action.

 - A court-martial involving classified Rules of Engagement (ROE) for combat operations in the Middle East.
 This case involved battling the government (MRE 505) over what information could be disclosed or used in the case, dealing with security managers and offices, and closing a portion of the trial.
 Ultimately, the client, who was facing life in prison if convicted, was acquitted of all charges.